epu-ntua/EnergyGuard-JupyterHub/README.md

 The pilot data consists of the seven partner datasets (`RDN`, `CEDER`, `BER`, `CEA`, `CARTIF`, `REA`, `ENGREEN`).
 It is the same for every user, so there is **one copy on disk** for everyone.
 CEDER alone has about 127M rows.

-Every night the DMS exports each partner from the CARTIF data lake to `{data}/pilot_datasets/{PARTNER}/{PARTNER}.csv.gz`.
+Every night the DPS exports each partner from the CARTIF data lake to `{data}/pilot_datasets/{PARTNER}/{PARTNER}.csv.gz`.
 This directory is mounted **read-only** at `/home/jovyan/.pilot` in every singleuser container.
-The DMS endpoint `POST /api/v1/provision/pilot` needs this mount.
+The DPS endpoint `POST /api/v1/provision/pilot` needs this mount.
 It gives a user access by creating a symlink in their datasets directory.

 ```
 /home/jovyan/work/datasets/{dataset_name}  ->  /home/jovyan/.pilot/{PARTNER}
 ```

-The DMS creates the symlink on the host, inside the user's datasets directory.
+The DPS creates the symlink on the host, inside the user's datasets directory.
 It appears in a running server immediately, with no restart.
 A restart is only needed once, for a server that was started before the `.pilot` mount existed.

 The symlink points to a path inside the container, so on the host it looks broken.
 This is expected.
 It works inside the container.